chenxiunt/AIPO/README.md

 #### Main Result 2: Utility loss (displayed in Table 3)
-***Key observations***: Compared to pre-defined noise distributions (EM, Laplace, TEM), AIPO reduces utility loss by roughly 60% on average.
-Relative to hybrid methods, AIPO attains sinificantly lower average utility loss than COPT and around 10% lower loss than RMP.
+***Key observations***: Compared to `pre-defined noise distributions (EM, Laplace, TEM)`, `AIPO` reduces utility loss by roughly 60% on average.
+Relative to hybrid methods, `AIPO` attains sinificantly lower average utility loss than `COPT` and around 10% lower loss than `RMP`.

-Compared to LP, AIPO trades some utility for stronger guarantees: LP can achieve lower loss by optimizing directly over distance-based constraints, but it enforces mDP only on a discrete grid and may violate mDP off-grid in the continuous domain.
-Relative to the universal lower bound (LB) from **Proposition 5**, AIPO’s empirical utility is typically within about 1.5–3× of the optimum across datasets and budgets, with larger gaps under tighter privacy (smaller \(\epsilon\)).
-Finally, AIPO incurs somewhat higher utility loss than AIPO-R, which relaxes mDP and therefore cannot guarantee mDP over the full continuous space.
+Compared to `LP`, `AIPO` trades some utility for stronger guarantees: `LP` can achieve lower loss by optimizing directly over distance-based constraints, but it enforces mDP only on a discrete grid and may violate mDP off-grid in the continuous domain.
+Relative to the `universal lower bound (LB)` from **Proposition 5**, `AIPO`’s empirical utility is typically within about 1.5–3× of the optimum across datasets and budgets, with larger gaps under tighter privacy (smaller ε).
+Finally, `AIPO` incurs somewhat higher utility loss than `AIPO-R`, which relaxes mDP and therefore cannot guarantee mDP over the full continuous space.